PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 [Add: Here summary of the Story 3.3 + comparison to the Orpheus story, how it evolved from there, what remained, what changed, what was removed]

+### Story 3 <> Story 1

+The Orpheus fragments provided a rough framework of what was meant to happen, while it was still unclear how and why all of that would be going on.
+Story v2 and v3

 ### Story Abstract as of May 1999